 - The exchange of holiday bonuses for time off especially in non-billable roles

 - The fixed salaries of the CEO and Group Leadership members are also temporarily cut by 15% during a three-month period.

 - The company has also initiated consultation concerning temporary layoffs to be able to flexibly adjust the operations when needed.
 Negotiations have been concluded in Sweden, Norway, Finland and the Czech Republic.
 The number of affected employees amounts to approximately 400 and will be carried out partly as part-time temporary layoffs.
 Temporary layoff processes are iterative and the need for temporary leaves is assessed on a regular basis, subject to the magnitude and duration of weakened market conditions.

 Will integration and cost synergies be delayed due to COVID-19?

-- The measures to complete the integration of Tieto and EVRY continue as planned.
+- The measures to complete the integration of Tieto and EVRY has continued as planned and we were able to increase the synergy target and 2020 run-rate.
 The attractiveness of the merger, including cost synergies, stays as announced and is anticipated to contribute to performance in 2020.

 Are you able to continue deliveries as before?

 - Our operations have so far run relatively smoothly, while most employees are working from home – ability to work remotely is functioning well across our delivery countries.